Country of origin: cambodia

 [i] Can you tell me where you were born?

 [r] I was born in Phnom Penh.
-On Main Street.
+On the main street.

-[r] In what year?
-In Phnom Penh, I’ve been there since I was a little girl…
+[r] What year?
+I’ve been in Phnom Penh since I was a little girl…

 [i] What year were you born?